Karen Schroeder Kassel, MS, RD, MEd

 You will not be able to take fulvestrant if you:

-Tell your doctor about any medicines, including over-the-counter medicines and herbs and supplements, before starting fulvestrant.
+Tell your doctor about any medications, including over-the-counter medications and herbs and supplements, before starting fulvestrant.

 Canadian Cancer Society

 https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=83d7a440-e904-4e36-afb5-cb02b1c919f7.
 Updated May 19, 2016.
 Accessed June 15, 2016.